 ears ago, problems between neighbors were resolved informally, perhaps with the help of a third person respected by both sides.
-These days, neighbors-who may not know each other well, if at all-are quicker to call the police or head for court.
+These days, neighbors-who may not know each other well, if at all-are quicker to head for court.
 Usually, of course, lawsuits only cost everyone money and exacerbate bad feelings, which makes it even harder for neighbors to coexist peacefully.
-But knowing the legal ground rules is important; it can help you figure out who's right, who's wrong, and what your options are-without having to call in a judge.
+But knowing the legal ground rules is important; it can help you figure out who's right, who's wrong, and what your opinions are-without having to call in a judge.